broadinstitute/depmap_omics/README.md

 ![](documentation/depmap-logo_white.png)

 This repository contains code that processes data for the biannual DepMap data release.
+State of the pipeline for each release can be found under the "Releases" tab.

 [Here](https://docs.google.com/presentation/d/1i0HI31dBejTYmzI9Cp6Ij7--t6eSR2r9vcC22TxSnNI/edit#slide=id.g525fd14bef_0_116) is an overview of the pipeline and the data it produces. (very outdated)